-- Articulates how the candidate's activities and achievements are interrelated; shows that the candidate's work is intentional and coherent. - Ties work to the unit, campus, or university mission. - Highlights key accomplishments in both: - Contributions to scholarly discourse (peer-reviewed dissemination) - Local impact - Establishes both independence and initiative-articulates the candidate's own role in multiperson endeavors and shows where the candidate fits in initial conception, execution, and/or expansion. - In cases where the candidate undergoes unit-level review at another campus (Kelley and O'Neill Schools), an accommodation with the page-length expectations of those campuses may be needed. - Style: - Candidates are cautioned to describe their work in clear language that can be understood by readers from other disciplines. - The Candidate's Statement is a place for reflective commentary focused on the criteria for promotion and/or tenure. - Candidates should especially address their own assessment of the impact and significance or value of their work to their discipline or profession to the unit and campus and to society as a whole. - The Candidate's Statement should address the interrelated aspects of a whole, integrated career.
+- Candidates are cautioned to describe their work in clear language that can be understood by readers from other disciplines. - The Candidate's Statement is a place for reflective commentary focused on the criteria for promotion and/or tenure. - Candidates should especially address their own assessment of the impact and significance or value of their work to their discipline or profession to the unit and campus and to society as a whole. - The Candidate's Statement should address the interrelated aspects of a whole, integrated career.
 Few candidates make sharp distinctions among the various aspects of their work as they do it, and the statement should indicate how the candidate views the integration of these aspects, even while assessing achievements in each.
-Special attention should be given to work that cuts across specializations and disciplines and that helps integrate and apply knowledge to broad patterns of intellectual activity. - The candidate's case for excellence should be made in relation to department, school/unit, and university criteria. - The candidate should not include any confidential personal medical information in their dossier.
+Special attention should be given to work that cut across specializations and disciplines and that helps integrate and apply knowledge to broad patterns of intellectual activity. - o The candidate's case for excellence should be made in relation to department, school/unit, and university criteria.
+The specific case type should be stated immediately in the statement. - The candidate should not include any confidential personal medical information in their dossier.
 Candidates can note that extensions were granted by the campus but do not need to explain reasons.
-Approved tenure clock extensions are not to be considered in the evaluation of promotion and/or tenure. - Interdisciplinary and community-engaged work: - Candidates engaged in interdisciplinary work or team science should make every effort to represent their contribution to collaborative scholarship clearly, as well as the significance and value of any interdisciplinary approach they are pursuing.
-Candidates should carefully document their individual contributions within this context and should also demonstrate some level of independent research beyond the team science work. - Candidates should be careful to provide clear and sufficient information about their individual roles in collaborative projects, publications, presentation, or grants.
+Approved tenure clock extensions are not to be considered in the evaluation of promotion and/or tenure.

+Interdisciplinary and community-engaged work:

+- Candidates engaged in interdisciplinary work or team science should make every effort to represent their contribution to collaborative scholarship clearly, as well as the significance and value of any interdisciplinary approach they are pursuing.
+Candidates should carefully document their individual contributions within this context and should also demonstrate some level of independent research beyond the team science work. - o Candidates should be careful to provide clear and sufficient information about their individual roles in collaborative projects, publications, presentation, or grants. - Candidates involved in public scholarship or civic/community engagement should clearly articulate the nature of their work and how it differs from traditional scholarship, evidence metrics and dissemination outlets.

-- Candidates involved in public scholarship or civic/community engagement should clearly articulate the nature of their work and how it differs from traditional scholarship, evidence metrics and dissemination outlets. - Other important points: - Candidates should make clear to readers their independence and the impact of their work. - As appropriate, the candidate should discuss their grant history including their success and commentary regarding grants that were submitted but not funded. - Candidates should explain how their service has contributed to the common good of the campus and university and how these contributions reflect department and school/unit expectations. - Candidates should also indicate the prospects for continued personal development in their defined areas of professional activity. - Faculty members should state specific plans for a research or creative activity agenda, for a plan to enhance teaching effectiveness, for excellence in performance, and for continued participation through professional service in their profession, the campus, and a community, as appropriate to their areas of responsibility. - Candidates who seek advancement based on excellence in professional service should be able to demonstrate that such service is, in fact, academic work, which has significant results that have been communicated or disseminated in such a manner as to be reviewed by peers.
-The application of criteria to professional service should be clear, and professional service must be clearly related to the mission of the university, campus, and school/unit. - Candidates who have received an extension of the probationary period should include the following in the Candidate Statement: "I received a one-year extension of the tenure probationary period, consistent with IU policy."5 (Or, two one-year, as applicable.)
-Do not include reasons or any personal medical information.
+• Other important points:

+- o Candidates should make clear to readers their independence and the impact of their work. - o As appropriate, the candidate should discuss their grant history including their success and commentary regarding grants that were submitted but not funded. - Candidates should explain how their service has contributed to the common good of the campus and university and how these contributions reflect department and school/unit expectations. - Candidates should also indicate the prospects for continued personal development in their defined areas of professional activity.

+- Faculty members should state specific plans for a research or creative activity agenda, for a plan to enhance teaching effectiveness, for excellence in performance, and for continued participation through professional service in their profession, the campus, and a community, as appropriate to their areas of responsibility. - Candidates who have received an extension of the probationary period should include the following in the Candidate Statement: "I received a one-year extension of the tenure probationary period, consistent with IU policy."
+(Or, two one-year, as applicable.)
+Do not include reasons or any personal medical information. - Candidates whose scholarship, teaching, or service have been affected by the COVID pandemic should be specific about the effects and their adaptations.